 Issuing party information Name, program name, address, logo, website Third-party verifier information (when relevant) Name, postal address, phone number, website, email address Release date, valid until (5 years after release date, or as specified by the PCR) Reference to full LCA report Include title, release date, and software type and version used Non-comparability statement Include the following statement: "Transparency ReportsTM / environmental product declarations enable purchasers and users to compare the potential environmental performance of products on a life cycle basis.
 They are designed to present information transparently to make the limitations of comparability more understandable.
 TRs/EPDs of products that conform to the same PCR and include the same life cycle stages, but are made by different manufacturers, may not sufficiently align to support direct comparisons.
-They therefore, cannot be used as comparative assertions unless the conditions defined in ISO 14025 Section 6.7.2.
+They therefore cannot be used as comparative assertions unless the conditions as defined in ISO 14025 Section 6.7.2.
 'Requirements for Comparability' are satisfied."
-Verification level Choose one of the following: Verified report and LCA results Self-declared report with ISO 14044 3rd party reviewed LCA results
+Verification level Choose one of the following: Verified report and LCA results Self-declared report with ISO 14044 3rd party reviewed LCA results Self-declared report with self-declared LCA results

-□ Self-dec lared report with se elf-declared LCA result S Verification statement nclude statement of verification (e.g. The LCA and background report are independently verified to the sustainable Minds Transparency ReportTM / EPD Framework and ISO 14025.)
-Choose one of the following Scope Cradle-to-grave (max) Cradle-to-gate with options Cradle-to-gate (min) Time coverage Indicate the year for which primary data have been collected.
-3. LCA results Functional unit quantified performance of a product system for use as a reference unit (for cradle-to-grave) In the functional unit description, include: Quantity, performance, application, reference service life (RSL) Declared unit (for cradle-gate or cradle-to-gate with options) In the declared unit description, include: Quantity, performance, application Material composition What's in the product - list contents larger than 1% by weight, describe remainder in aggregate.
-Include the product and other materials that are within the scope of this report.
-Create a table declaring the product composition information.
-Materials that exist in the product that are considered proprietary by the manufacturer may be described with a generic descriptor which includes role and/or function.
-Additionally, where necessary, materials may be reported with a corresponding reasonable range of mass percentages for which they exist in the product or product range.
-Table headers: Component Material % by weight Additionally, specify materials and substances that can adversely affect human health and/or the environment, in all stages of the life cycle, including a description of the regulated substance, the CAS number, and a reference to standard(s) or regulation(s) applicable for the relevant market.
-Numeric LCA results (defined by TRACI, needed for LEED, millipoints), broken down in cradle- to-gate, use phase and end-of-life; info-graphics Inclusion of [A1], [A2], [A3] are a mandatory minimum and for 'cradle-to-gate'.
-'Cradle-to-grave' studie must include all life cycle stages [A1-C4], where module D is optional.
-All other studies are referred to as 'cradle-to-gate with options'.
-List the inclusions & exclusions for the following and add explicit details about exclusions.
-Indicate the impact assessment version used.
-Life cycle stages Producti ion Construction/ Installation Use End of life Reco overy Bold the information lev Include photos to illustra : hotos preferred vs. s tock.
-Information modules A1 Supply chain A4 Delivery B1 Use C1 Demolition D Reuse, recovery and/or recycling Included/Excluded A2 Transportation A5 Installation B2 Maintenance C2 Transportation A3 Manufacturing B3 Repair C3 Waste processing B4 Replacements C4 Disposal B5 Refurbishments B6 Energy B7 Water · CM0040 m Dto (anti-mal) Data data di su 0 Line End.
-C 11C- -
+Verification statement Include statement of verification (e.g., The LCA and background report are independently verif the Sustainable Minds Transparency ReportTM / EPD Framework and ISO 14025).
+Statement s include PCR(s) used and, where relevant, the type of EPD developed according to the ACLCA Standard (refer to Part B for level of conformance).
+025).
+Statement shall Choose of Choose one of the following • □ Cradle-to-grave (max) Scope □ Cradle-t Cradle-to-gate with options □ Cradle-to-gate (min) Time coverage Indicate th ne year for which p rimary data have been collected.
+3. LCA results Functional unit quantifie performance of a product for use as a reference uni cradle-to-grave) system In the fund (RSL) ctional unit descript tion, include: Quantity, j performance, application, reference service life Declared unit (for cradle-gate or cradle- with options) to-gate In the dec lared unit description on, include: Quantity, p erformance, application Material composition Include th the produc by the ma Additional mass pero Table hea Additional environme e product and othe ct composition info nufacturer may be ly, where necessar centages for which ders: Component ly, specify material ent, in all stages of r materials that are with rmation.
+Materials that of described with a gener ry, materials may be rep they exist in the produc Material % by weight s and substances that of the life cycle, including Create a table declaring e considered proprietang so role and/or function.
+In reasonable range of n health and/or the ated substance, the CAS Numeric LCA results (de TRACI, needed for LEED millipoints), broken down to-gate, use phase and er info-graphics must inclu as 'cradle List the inc ide all life cycle sta to-gate with option ges [A1-C4], where mo is'. ins for the following and m and for 'cradle-to-gate'. dule D is optional.
+All othe I add explicit details about er studies are referred to Life cycle stages Producti on Construction/ Installation Use End of life Recovery Bold the information lev Include photos to illustr : hotos preferred vs. st ock.
+Information modules A1 Supp ly chain A4 Delivery B1 Use C1 Demolition D Reuse, recovery Included/Excluded A2 Trans portation A5 Installation B2 Maintenance C2 Transportation and/or recycling A3 Manu - B3 Repair C3 Waste processing acturing · · 1 0 B4 Replacements C4 Disposal B5 Refurbishments B6 Energy